dmitryk0z/Vet-Care/README.md

-## Vet-Care
+## Vet Care

-Vet-Care allows a user to manage records of pets that are treated in the clinic, details of their owners and assign responsible vet doctor.
+Vet Care allows a user to manage records of pets that are treated in the clinic, details of their owners and assign responsible vet doctor.

 The main purpose of the project is to apply ***CRUD*** operations (create, read, update, and delete) - four basic operations of [Persistent Storage](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).